tslocke/hobo/doc/manual/FAQ.markdown

-Frequenty Asked Questions and Misunderstandings
+Frequently Asked Questions and Misunderstandings
 {: .document-title}

 This document answers common questions and misunderstandings about Hobo.